weihao/dynmap/README.md

     - Any modified version CANNOT be monitized or otherwise charged for, under any circumstances, nor can redistribution of it be limited or restricted.
     - The modified code must continue to be Apache Public License v2, with no additional conditions or restrictions, including full public availability of the modified source code.
-    - Any code from Dynmap used in such versions should be built from an appropriate fork, as DynampCore and other components (other than DynmapCpreAPI and dynmap-api) are subject to breaking changes at any time, and the support messages in DynmapCore MUST be modified to refer to the supporting team (or, at least, removed).
+    - Any code from Dynmap used in such versions should be built from an appropriate fork, as DynmapCore and other components (other than DynmapCoreAPI and dynmap-api) are subject to breaking changes at any time, and the support messages in DynmapCore MUST be modified to refer to the supporting team (or, at least, removed).
 The modified version should NOT refer to the Dynmap Discord nor to /r/Dynmap on Reddit for support. in any case.
     - Any bugs or issues opened in conjunction with the use of the modified version on this repository will be closed without comment.